shruthipinnamwar/SleepAnalysis_Fixers/README.md

 # SleepAnalysis_Fixers
 Sleep Pattern Analysis Using ELK Stack

 Pre-requisite:
 Main dependency for installing the ELK stack is Java.
 Make sure to install java 8 or above.

 Install ElasticSearch, Logstash and kibana.
-You can follow the steps included in the document.
+You can follow the steps included in the document in Documentaion Folder.
 Check if all the installations are done perfectly.

 Configure Logstash
 Next configure the logstash, specify the following sections in the configuration file.